 The Gel Battery is best used in smaller scale off-grid solar power systems, such as baches and cabins.
 They weigh 60kg each, require no maintenance other than regular recharging, and have an expected lifespan of 3-5 years.
 They should only be regularly discharged to 50% of their total capacity and can become damaged from being regularly over-discharged or left in a partial state of charge.
 These batteries are cheaper up front but require more frequent replacement than lithium batteries.

 When is a Standard kit recommended?

-We recommend a Standard kit if you’re looking for a smaller solar setup, have a lower budget, or don’t require mains or generator backup.
+We recommend a Standard kit if you’re looking for a smaller solar setup, have a lower budget, or don’t require generator backup.
 A Standard kit has more DIY aspects which can make installation cheaper and simpler.

 - Lower in price